balena-io-experimental/balena-plex-seedbox/README.md

 Quickest and easiest way to get [Plex](https://www.plex.tv) and friends (Radarr, Sonarr, Prowlarr, Bazarr and Transmission with a secure VPN) running on a Raspberry Pi 4, NUC and many more.

+**Need more storage space for your Raspberry Pi?
+You can flash this Balena image to a USB drive, such as an SSD and run the whole system from there.
+You will get quicker and more reliable operation when not using an SD card, and can gain TBs of space for your content.
+Check out the Getting Started section below.**

 | Service                                                                    | URL                                                                                                                                                                                                  |
 | -------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [Plex](https://plex.tv)                                                    | Stream Movies and TV shows, from your library and theirs.                                                                                                                                            |